 It looks as though what makes this sentence true or false is not the state of the world right now, but the state of the world in 1934.
-Let's introduce 'index' as a name for the state of the world which, along with the sentence's meaning, determines its truth-value.
+Let's introduce 'index' as a name for what makes a sentence true or false.
 What the above example shows is that the index can be changed by phrases like 'In 1934', which shift the index from the state of the world in 2007 to the state of the world in 1934.